-Although there are countless recipes for varied creams, with some of the richest results, I assure you that the flavor of this vanilla cream with red berries is so soft and delicate that it will captivate you.
-A single teaspoon of these little glasses is enough to totally surrender to it and turn it into THE VANILLA CREAM, with capital letters, par excellence.
+Although there are countless recipes for different creams, with very tasty results, I assure you that the flavor of this vanilla cream with red fruits is so soft and delicate it will captivate you.
+A single teaspoon of these little glasses is enough to surrender completely to it and make it THE VANILLA CREAM, in capital letters, par excellence.

-This delight is an English cream with all the aroma, flavor and elegance of vanilla.
-In addition, it is very easily prepared, but for it to be worthy of such exaltation, some prerequisites must be taken into account.
+This delight is a custard with all the aroma, flavor and elegance of vanilla.
+It is also very easy to prepare, but for it to deserve such praise, a few preliminary requirements must be considered.
 A small toll to pay compared to the great result obtained.
-Nothing that cannot be done at home, with a little patience and foresight.
+Nothing that can’t be done at home, with a bit of patience and planning.

-• It may seem obvious, but it is worth noting that, in recipes like this, with few ingredients, it is very important that they are of the best quality.
-In the case of eggs and vanilla, as fresh as possible.
+• It may seem obvious, but it’s worth stressing that in recipes like this, with few ingredients, it’s very important that they are of the highest quality.
+In the case of the eggs and vanilla, as fresh as possible.
 And, of course, a good cream.

-• We will use fresh and aromatic vanilla pods and let them marinate in the cream all day before.
-We know a pod is cool if it's flexible (we can even roll it around our finger easily) and it looks shiny.
-To get all the aroma, we will open them from top to bottom with a very fine-tipped knife and scrape inside to remove the seeds (you have to make a longitudinal cut, without cutting completely).
-We will put seeds and pods with the cream in an airtight jar and leave it in the fridge, so that the fat particles of the cream absorb and fix the aromas of vanilla.
+• We will use fresh, aromatic vanilla pods and let them macerate in the cream all day the day before.
+We know a pod is fresh if it is flexible (you can even roll it around your finger easily) and its appearance is glossy.
+To extract all the aroma, we will open them from top to bottom with a very fine knife and scrape out the interior to get the seeds (make a longitudinal cut without cutting completely through).
+We will put seeds and pods with the cream in an airtight jar and leave it in the fridge so the fat particles in the cream absorb and fix the vanilla aromas.

-• Of the eggs we are only going to use the yolks, which we will have to whiten with the sugar.
-To do this, both ingredients must be beaten for several minutes, until the mixture has foamed and doubled its volume.
-This step is very important so that the cream ends up having a better texture, much more homogeneous, smooth and without lumps.
+• From the eggs we will only use the yolks, which we will need to lighten with the sugar.
+To do this you must beat both ingredients for several minutes, until the mixture has foamed and doubled in volume.
+This step is very important so the cream ends up with a better texture, much more homogeneous, smooth and without lumps.

-• It is necessary to control the temperature well.
-As it is an English cream, it has a very smooth and light texture, with less body than pastry cream.
-You have to heat it, stirring constantly so that it doesn't stick to the bottom or make lumps, with a tongue or a spatula, until the cream begins to thicken and the spatula will stick (see "Notes" ).
-In any case, it should not exceed 85 °C, since if so, it would thicken too much.
+• It is necessary to carefully control the temperature.
+Being a custard, it has a very smooth and light texture, with less body than pastry cream.
+You must heat it, without stopping stirring so it doesn’t stick to the bottom or form lumps, with a spatula, until the cream begins to thicken and coats the spatula (see "Notes").
+In any case it must not exceed 85 °C, because if it does it would thicken too much.

-• Once we have the cream ready, we must let it cool to room temperature in a container or tray.
-When we transfer it to that container, we will strain it with a fine mesh strainer to eliminate any possible remains or lumps that may have remained, and we will cover it with the skin (in contact with the cream) with plastic wrap, to prevent it from forming a layer. .
+• Once the cream is ready, let it cool to room temperature in a bowl or tray.
+When you transfer it to that container, strain it through a fine-mesh sieve to remove any possible residue or lump that may have remained, and cover it directly on the surface with cling film, to prevent a skin from forming.

-This cream could be perfectly eaten alone, without even noticing.
-But I suggest that you accompany it with the red fruits that you like the most.
-Presented in glasses, in ramekins or in mini cocottes, and topped with a few raspberries or wild strawberries, you will have an exceptional dessert.
+This cream could be eaten on its own perfectly, barely noticing.
+But I suggest you accompany it with the red fruits you like most.
+Presented in glasses, ramekins or mini cocottes, and crowned with a few raspberries or wild strawberries, you will have an exceptional dessert.

-You will see that the recipe is very easy to make and, with the indicated tips, the result is luxurious.
-Let's go with her!
+You’ll see the recipe is very easy to make and, with the tips given, the result is luxe.
+Let’s go!

 Ingredients (4 servings)